B.Sc. (Hons), 2002 and Ph.D., 2006, University of Canterbury, New Zealand

 1. NUS Modules

 “Why imagine, when you can visualize with molecular scale animations?”

 Media covers Fun Experiments, however, also undergraduate level topics within the four main branches of Chemistry (Inorganic, Organic, Physical and Analytical).

 Chemistry undergraduates are encouraged to browse this website to supplement their individual learning purposes.
 New media will be available regularly.

 LEE, G Y P, CHANG L, TAN W Y, TAN J Y C, TAN E S Q, ““Are Chemistry Educational Apps Useful?” – A Quantitative Study with Three In-house Apps.”
-CHEMISTRY EDUCATION RESEARCH AND PRACTICE, submitted for publication.
+CHEMISTRY EDUCATION RESEARCH AND PRACTICE, Advance Article published.